rahulbale/Automatic-Door-Unlocking-System-Using-Face-Recognition/README.md

 ![](Photos/LoginPage.png)

-Note : System contains inbuild username and password as well as admin can also use from autorized user stored username and password.
+Note : System contains inbuild username and password as well as admin can also use from authorized user stored username and password.

 ### Admin Page